GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 Quadtree building
 -----------------

-We extend the input grid to obtain a square dimension that can be repeatedly divided by 2 until we arrive at the original grid cell dimensions.
-For global grids this means we extend the grid to a 360 x 360 Cartesian region and an initial grid increment of one degree.
-THis is the first global tile.
-As the quartering of tiles continue we may not end exactly at the original grid spacing but at the largest increment less than or equal to the original increment.
+We extend the input grid vi :doc:`grdcut` to obtain a square dimension that can be repeatedly divided by 2 until we arrive at tiles with the original grid increments.
+For global grids this mean we extend the grid to a 360 x 360 Cartesian region and an initial grid increment of one degree.
+This is the first global tile.
+As the quartering of tiles and halving of grid increment continue we may not end exactly at the original grid spacing but at the largest increment less than or equal to the original increment.
 For non-global grids, e.g., smaller (local or regional) grids, we extend the domain to a radix-2 multiple of the *tilesize* times the grid increment.
-This initial tile is then quartered until we reach the original grid increment.
+This initial tile is then quartered and the grid increment halved until we reach the original grid increment.
+Tiles that have all NaNs are not produced.
+THe tiles are inherently pixel-registered.
+Thus, if a global grid has gridline-registration then we are down-sampling the extended grid onto a pixel-registered coarser grid.
+Because these nodes do not coincide with the original nodes we widen the filter width by a factor of sqrt(2).

 Notes
 -----